lauragabrysiak/coursetalk_sentimentanalysis/README.md

 Following repository contains:
 1. The source code for the crawler written in order to extract the data (Py)//
 2. The implementation of the project (R)//
   2.1.
-Descriptive Data Analysis
+Descriptive Data Analysis//
   2.2.
-Quantitative Text Analysis
+Quantitative Text Analysis//
   2.3.
-Sentiment Analysis / Polarity Classification
+Sentiment Analysis / Polarity Classification//
   2.4.
-Identification of salient terms using the TF-IDF weighting
+Identification of salient terms using the TF-IDF weighting//
 3. Source code of the paper (LaTeX)//

 # License and author info